Live at Field of Vision '25

-Live at Field of Vision '25 is a live album and music festival by Australian jam band King Gizzard and the Lizard Wizard.
-The album is three, 3-hour-long sets performed at the group's festival Filed of Vision which took place in Buena Vista, Colorado, at Meadow Creek between 15-17 August 2025.
+Live at Field of Vision '25 is a live album and music festival by Australian jam band King Gizzard & the Lizard Wizard.
+The album is three, 3-hour-long sets performed at the group's festival "Field of Vision" (named for a track from their 2024 album Flight b741) which took place in Buena Vista, Colorado, at Meadow Creek between 15–17 August 2025.
+The album is part of the group's "Official Bootlegger" series.

 The outer acts that played included Babe Rainbow, King Stringray, and Hannah Cohen.

-During King Gizzard's first set, a fan named Matt Gawiak collapsed at the start of Oddlife.
+The album is dedicated to Matt Gawiak, a fan in attendance on the first day of the festival who died during the band's performance of "Oddlife".
 Stu Mackenzie and Joey Walker stopped the song and cleared the crowd so an ambulance could get through.
 After being rushed to the hospital Gawiak was pronounced dead the next morning of cardiac arrest at the age of 36.
 King Gizzard dedicated the last two songs of the festival "Float Along - Fill Your Lungs" and "The Dripping Tap" to Gawiak, "Oddlife" was the only song the band played that did not make it onto the album.
-The album is part of the group's "Official Bootlegger" series.